DigiNode-Tools/diginode-tools/docs/rpi_setup.md

 More information about all these settings can be found [here](https://talktech.info/2022/02/06/raspberry-pi-imager/).

-Click SAVE when you are done, then click WRITE to begin burning the image to the SSD.
-Grab a coffee while it does its thing.
+Click SAVE when you are done, and then click WRITE to begin burning the image to the SSD.
+It'll take a few minutes.

 More detailed instructions on completing this step are [here](/docs/rpi_setup_step3_write_os.md).